RonNewcomb/narrative-engine/README.md

 > He left. \* Follow him \* Return home \* Continue with purchase \*\* Later that day, ...

-This paints the prompt's menu and waits on the user.
-After choosing a response, the following text is painted no matter the choice.
+This paints the prompt's menu and waits on the reader.
+After they choose a response, the following text is painted no matter the choice.
 Nothing in the "code" directed control elsewhere.
 But, the chosen response is remembered.

 ### Ending the menu